Austin-Artificial-Intelligence-Hub/SoulShield/README.md

 # Launch the chat interface
 streamlit run streamlit_app.py
 ```
+Open http://localhost:8501 in your browser

 ### 6. Use Your Chatbot

-1. Open http://localhost:8501 in your browser
-2. Enter your API URL and API Key (from CDK deployment output)
-3. Register a new account or login
+1. Register a new account or login
-4. Start chatting with your AI assistant!
+2. Start chatting with your AI support coach!
+3. The system will:
+   - Route your message through the agentic pipeline
+   - Detect your emotional state and privacy context
+   - Respond with appropriate trauma-informed support

 ## 📖 Usage